Gib-G/JIN4_quiz/README.md

 # How to use?

 Either use the provided executables (if you are a lucky Windows x64 user).
 Otherwise, use CMake and then build with Visual Studio for instance.
-When building the executable, you are looking for one called mainLauncher.
+When building the executable, you are looking for one called mainLauncher. <br>
+Please note that the executables need the resources folder to be located in the same directory as them.